0r/0r.github.io/pages/about.md

 +   Wrote a "Little House on the Prairie" version of Zork for Commodore 64.

-+   Earned money as a temp worker at a lawnmower parts factory.
++   Earned money as a machine operator at a lawnmower parts factory.

-+   Studied drawing and painting at a community college, and electronics at an expensive art school.
++   Have been certified as a professional picture framer.

-+   Took 2 years of general chemistry as a non-degree seeking student.
++   Took 2 years of general chemistry as a non-degree seeking post-bacc.

 +   Worked on a blueberry farm.

 +   Spent a month backpacking through Colorado and Arizona.

-+   Developed a Cocoa application for the organization, management, and pipelining of psychology research studies.
++   Developed a Cocoa application for the organization, management, and pipelining of psychology fMRI study data.

-+   Had a 1.8 highschool GPA.
++   Earned a 1.8 highschool GPA.

 +   Coined the phrase "memantics" in a graduate thesis disseration.

 +   Lived covertly in a 40 square foot office for 6 months.

-+   Had several hundred "days played" in a popular MMO title.